andresbrun/TrackerBlocker/README.md

 - **Swift:** 5.10
 - **Tuist:** 4.43.2

+### Minimum iOS Version
+- **Minimum iOS Version:** 17.0
+- **Reason:** iOS 17 is supported by most of the devices, ensuring a wide range of compatibility while allowing the use of the latest features and improvements.

 ### Tuist
 - **Why Tuist?**
   - Tuist was chosen to manage the Xcode project efficiently and improve maintainability.